apexfarm/ApexTestKit/README.md

 * Account, Contact, Case, User are the only sObjects used in test classes.

+#### Next Release

+- Bring solution for the `withJunction()` cons mentioned above.
+- Bring a demo to generate nearly full graph of B2B Commerce Cloud to further verify the robustness and stability of `withJunction()` keyword.

 ## Table of Contents

 - [Introduction](#introduction)
   - [Performance](#performance)
   - [Demos](#demos)
+    - &#128293;Consumer Goods Cloud
 - [Relationship](#relationship)
   - [One to Many](#one-to-many)
   - [Many to One](#many-to-one)